 Policy Implications

-Policies shaped by a prevention approach focus on long-term solutions.
+Policies that focus on prevention aim for solutions that last.
 They include investing in education and infrastructure.
-Policies designed to stop problems offer quick relief.
+Policies that aim to prevent problems give immediate help.
 These include stricter laws and improved enforcement.

 - Preventive policies: Can reduce long-term costs.